Players on the National Soccer Team did not receive their bonuses for the 2019 Gold Cup. Yet the Haitian Football Federation received the money

 It was the whistle of Qatari referee Abdularahman Al Jassim who, by awarding a controversial penalty, allowed the Mexican team to break the Haitians’ momentum and prevent Haiti from playing the coveted final against the United-States.

-Two years after this feat, Grenadiers complain that they still have not received their bonuses for participating in the competition.
+Two years after this feat, some Grenadiers complain that they have yet to receive their bonuses for participating in the competition.
 An accounting statement obtained by AyiboPost certifies that according to the Haitian Football Federation, at the time headed by Yves Jean-Bart, half of the bonuses were paid to the players.
 Five of the athletes contacted deny having received any money for the Gold Cup.

 Today, the selected players direct their complaints to the Standardization Committee placed by FIFA at the head of the FHF after the scandal regarding the sexual abuse of minors which involved various former and current executives of the institution (among them Yves Jean-Bart).